Houdini 20.5 Feathers

 4. Make your adjustments and load textures through a MtlX Image VOP to complete the shader.
 Then return to the stage level.

 5. Select the library node again and go to Material Path Prefix.
-Enter /ASSET/mtl.
+Enter /ASSET/mtl/.
 This is the path that was created by the Component Material LOP and it’s the place where the shader should live.

 Light, camera, render settings

-To make things work correctly, you also need a light source and a camera, as well render settings.
+To make things work correctly, you also need a light source and a camera, as well as render settings.

 This action creates a new Camera LOP and connects it to the light source.

 3. Finally, open the tab menu again and choose the Karma tool.
-This tool adds a Karma Render Properties LOP and an USD Render OUT.
+This tool adds a Karma Render Properties LOP and a USD Render OUT.
 Connect the first input of the render settings node to the output of the camera.

 The properties node lets you make adjustments like image resolution, motion blur or denoising.
 On the render node you define the frame range.
 Press one of the Render to … buttons to start the rendering process.